etcd-io/etcd/Documentation/op-guide/gateway.md

 etcd gateway solves this problem by serving as a stable local endpoint.
 A typical etcd gateway configuration has each machine running a gateway listening on a local address and every etcd application connecting to its local gateway.
 The upshot is only the gateway needs to update its endpoints instead of updating each and every application.

-In summary, to automatically propagate cluster endpoint changes, the etcd gateway runs on every machine serving multiple applications accessing same etcd cluster.
+In summary, to automatically propagate cluster endpoint changes, the etcd gateway runs on every machine serving multiple applications accessing the same etcd cluster.

 ## When not to use etcd gateway